-9) Something that you own that generates a return or benefit are best described as
+- 9) Assets that you purchase for the purpose of accumulating wealth to satisfy your financial goals are called

-A) monetary assets.
+- A) monetary assets.

-B) tangible assets.
+- B) intangible assets.

-C) investment assets.
+- C) investment assets.

-D) all of the above are correct.
+- D) all of the above are correct.

-Answer: D

-Diff: 3

-Topic: Balance Sheet

-10) Liabilities are best described as
+- 10) Liabilities are best described as

-A) monetary items of value that you own.
+- A) monetary items of value that you own.

-B) financial debts and obligations for which you owe.
+- B) financial debts and obligations that you owe.

-C) your net worth.
+- C) your net worth.

-D) assets that depreciate over time.
+- D) assets that depreciate over time.

-E) intangible obligations.
+- E) intangible obligations.

-Answer: B

-Diff: 1

 Topic: Liabilities